TClark000/sei-project-4/README.md

 Use the following commands to run the development server:

 - during development pipenv was used to manage dependencies on a per-project basis `pipenv shell`
-- On the backend run `python manage.py runserver` and navigate to localhost:8000
+- on the backend run `python manage.py runserver` and navigate to localhost:8000

 Deployment via Heroku involves many steps, in a short summary:
-- Update the gitignore file  and run `npm run build` to prepare the frontend side for a build
+- update the gitignore file  and run `npm run build` to prepare the frontend side for a build
 - run `pipenv install python-dotenv` and `pipenv install dj-database-url` plus additional steps such as edit `project\urls.py` and `project\settings.py`

 Additional deployment steps: